 Michigan State University is a home for a vibrant, diverse, and multicultural community of students, faculty, and staff, and we value and actively support that diversity, including the diversity of spiritual expression and practice.
 Therefore, it is the policy of the University to enable students and faculty1 to observe those holidays set aside by their chosen religious faith.
 As Michigan State University has become increasingly multicultural, the incidence of conflicts between mandatory academic requirements and religious observances has increased.
 In the absence of a simple and dignified way to determine the validity of individual claims, the claim of a religious conflict should be accepted at face value.
-Despite a long-standing faculty policy to avoid such conflicts in our courses that have not been addressed.
+Despite a long-standing faculty policy to avoid such conflicts and to make reasonable accommodations for individual cases, students continue to report conflicts in our courses that have not been addressed.